ml5js/ml5-library/docs/README.md

 Take a ride on the Coding Train to watch Dan Shiffman's ["A Beginner's Guide to Machine Learning with ml5.js"](https://www.youtube.com/watch?v=jmznx0Q1fP0).
 Here Dan explains what ml5.js is and where it all comes from.

 ml5.js is machine learning _for the web_ in your web browser.
-Through some clever and exciting advancements, the folks building [TensorFlow.js](https://www.tensorflow.org/js) figured out that it is possible to use the web browser's built in graphics processing unit (GPU) to do calculations that would otherwise run very slowly using central processing unit (CPU) based calculations.
-A really nice explantion of what is happening with GPUs can be found [here - Why are shaders fast?](https://thebookofshaders.com/01/). ml5 helps to make all these new developments in machine learning on the web more approachable for everyone.
+Through some clever and exciting advancements, the folks building [TensorFlow.js](https://www.tensorflow.org/js) figured out that it is possible to use the web browser's built in graphics processing unit (GPU) to do calculations that would otherwise run very slowly using central processing unit (CPU).
+A really nice explantion of what is happening with GPUs can be found [here - Why are shaders fast?](https://thebookofshaders.com/01/). ml5 strives to make all these new developments in machine learning on the web more approachable for everyone.

 ### Quickstart